Rates for 2014

 |Undergraduate Join as part of undergraduate society||n/a||£10|

-With a Direct Debit arrangement, Membership Services will send you an annual notice of payment due and this would be with you at least 10 working days ahead of your bank account being debited - plenty of opportunity for you to raise any queries with us and see them resolved to your satisfaction ahead of payment.
+If you would like to pay by Direct Debit, please complete a Direct Debit mandate form and return this to The Society’s offices.
+With a Direct Debit arrangement, Membership Services will send you an annual notice of payment due and this would be with you at least 10 working days ahead of your bank account being debited.

 The Physiological Society offers free membership to Ordinary Members who have fully retired from work, and therefore are deriving no income from paid work.

 Membership can be deferred for up to one year under special circumstances, e.g. taking a career break, maternity leave or unemployment.
 Please contact Membership Services for further information.

 Under section 201 of the Income and Corporation Taxes Act (1998) subscriptions paid to The Physiological Society are allowable as a fee or subscription to professional bodies or learned societies.
 It may be possible to backdate your tax claim for up to six years.
 This applies to UK tax payers only.
 To enquire about a claim please contact your tax office (your employer will give you the address).
 Further details can be found online.

 If you are working in a developing country and find the cost of membership prohibitively high, please contact us for assistance.